-0n motion, seconded and carried, the Executive Committee reaffirmed the previous position and instructed COTH Staff to proceed after the 1968 Annual Meeting with appropriate action for a recruitment program for additional members from those hospitals which meet present criteria.

-ACTION #10 It was moved and seconded that there should be unanimously recommended to the General Membership Meeting in Houston, on Monday, November 4th, a dues program change that would be implemented at this time with a small increase of \$200 billed and payable on January 1, 1969 (\$66 for Canadian hospitals) and that the dues payment scheduled for the 1969-70 (July 1, 1969 through June 30, 1970) be \$700 per institution (\$266 for Canadian hospitals).

-ACTION #11 On motion, seconded and carried, the Executive Committee authorized the appointment by Chairman Grapski of a Membership Committee to make an intensive study of present membership criteria and of possible ways to increase membership while maintaining the appropriate character of the constituency.
+- On motion, seconded and carried, the Executive Committee reaffirmed the previous position and instructed COTH Staff to proceed after the 1968 Annual Meeting with appropriate action for a recruitment program for additional members from those hospitals which meet present criteria. - ACTION #10 It was moved and seconded that there should be unanimously recommended to the General Membership Meeting in Houston, on Monday, November 4th, a dues program change that would be implemented at this time with a small increase of \$200 billed and payable on January 1, 1969 (\$66 for Canadian hospitals) and that the dues payment scheduled for the 1969-70 (July 1, 1969 through June 30, 1970) be \$700 per institution (\$266 for Canadian hospitals). - ACTION #11 On motion, seconded and carried, the Executive Committee authorized the appointment by Chairman Grapski of a Membership Committee to make an intensive study of present membership while maintaining the appropriate character of the constituency.
 After discussion with the Chairman-Elect, Chairman Grapski subsequently appointed the Membership Committee as follows: